 This article explains how to set up Osmose within Bitwig Studio.
-The first chapter explains how to install required Osmose controller script.
+The first chapter describes how to add Osmose as a device to Bitwig.
 The second chapter deals with using Osmose as an MPE controller, and the third chapter shows how to integrate it as an external instrument, recording performances as MIDI messages and playing them back into Osmose's EaganMatrix.

-To enable MIDI communication between Osmose and Bitwig, you will first need to download the Osmose Controller Script for Bitwig from here.
+If you are on an older version, you will first need to download the Osmose Controller Script for Bitwig from here.
+Thanks to Huib Schippers from our community who laid the groundwork for this!
 The download is a zip archive that you need to unpack.
 Move the contained Osmose.control.js JavaScript file to this folder:

 .../Documents/Bitwig Studio/Controller Scripts